History of flags: Etymology

-Proto-Flags
+Proto-flags

 The origin of flags is unknown.
 Some of the earliest known banners come from ancient China to identify different parts of the army.
 For example, it is recorded that the armies of the Zhou dynasty in the 11th century BC carried a white banner before them, although no extant depictions exist of these banners.
 An early representation of such Chinese flags is a low-relief sculpture on the tomb of Emperor Wu of Han that shows two horseman bearing banners attached to poles and staffs.

 Early representations of standards can be found on Egyptian bas-reliefs such as the Narmer Palette, which is said to be the earliest representation.
 These vexilloids, or flag-like standards, were symbols of the nomes of pre-dynastic Egypt.
 In fact, ancient Greek writers attributed the creation of standards to the Egyptians.
-According to Diodorus, Egyptian standards generally consisted of figures of sacred animals on the end of a staff of spear.
+According to Diodorus, Egyptian standards generally consisted of figures of sacred animals on the end of a staff or spear.
 Another often used symbol was a figure resembling an expanded semi-circular fan.

-Roman Standards
+Roman standards

-While the Persians used cloth banners to designate their armies, it was the Romans who first made widespread use of these symbols to represent their armies.
+While China, Greece, and Persia are all known to have used cloth banners to designate parts of their armies, in ancient times, it was the Romans who made the most widespread use of flag like symbols to represent their army.
 These banners, also known as a vexillum, were used to represent each army unit starting around 100 BC.
 The vexillum was composed of a piece of cloth fastened to a cross bar at the top of a spear, sometimes with fringe around the outside.
 The only extant Roman vexillum is dated to the first half of the 3rd century AD and is housed in the Pushkin Museum of Fine Arts.
 It is an almost square piece of coarse linen cloth with the image of the goddess Victoria.

 Roman emperors used a banner similar in form called a labarum.
 It frequently bore upon it a representation of the emperor, sometimes by himself and sometimes accompanied by the heads of members of his family.
 It became associated with Constantine the Great and later Christianity after he supposedly marched under a labarum bearing the Chi Rho.
 These Roman standards were guarded with religious veneration in the temples of the metropolis and chief cities of the empire.

 Another Roman standard that was wide spread by the time of the 4th century author Vegetius was the draco or dragon, a symbol originally borrowed from the Parthians some time after the death of Trajan.
 It would take the form of a dragon affixed to a lance with silver jaws and a body of colourful silk.
 When the wind blew down its open jaws the body would become inflated, similar to a windsock.
 It would sometimes contain a device to produce a shrill whistle sound, and was used to intimidate enemy troops.